mun1013/budget-calculator-electron-react/README.md

 ```

 ## Usage
-The .exe and the setup is located in the ./dist folder and run budget-calculator-electron.exe.
-Please be noted that this exe is only applicable for devices running in Window x64.
-But you also can build the electron app in any platform target.

 Fill up the form and select the type of budget - income or expense from the dropdown and hit the add button.
 Total income, expenses and balance will be updated upon clicking the add button.

 On the menu bar, click Export -> Text File to generate the text report, and Menu -> Open File to import the text report.